History of the Jews in France

 Recalled by Phillip Augustus, 1198

-This century, which opened with the return of the Jews to France proper (then reduced almost to the Isle of France), closed with their complete exile form the country in a larger sense.
+This century, which opened with the return of the Jews to France proper (then reduced almost to the Isle of France), closed with their complete exile from the country in a larger sense.

 In July 1198, Phillip Augustus, "contrary to the general expectation and despite his own edict, recalled the Jews to Paris and made the churches of God suffer great persecutions" (Rigord).